sidravi1/sidravi1.github.io/_posts/2018-08-22-poisson-density-estimation-with-gaussian-processes.md

 ![Linear Model]({{"/assets/2018_08_22_linear_model.png" | absolute_url}})

 Because we setup a Bayesian GLM, not only do we have the mean values for $\mu$, we have the full distribution.
-The plot on the right shows the the standard deviation and as you might have expected, it's high in the region where we didn't get any data.
+The plot on the right shows the the standard deviation and as you might have expected, it's high in the region where we didn't have any data.

 ## Using a Gaussian Process

-If we are comfortable being agnostic of the functional form (and since I am not an astrophysicist, I'm quite comfortable), we can use a 2-d gaussian process.
-You should check out the previous posts on Gaussian Processes:
+If we are comfortable being agnostic of the functional form -- and since I am not an astrophysicist, I'm quite comfortable -- we can use a 2-d gaussian process.
+You may want to out the previous posts on Gaussian Processes:

 1. [Intro to gaussian processes]({{ site.baseurl }}{% post_url 2018-04-03-gaussian-processes %})
 2. [Latent GP and binomial likelihood]({{ site.baseurl }}{% post_url 2018-05-15-latent-gp-and-binomial-likelihood %})

-So now our lambda is a GP
+So now our lambda is:

 $$
-\mathbf{\lambda()} = f^* (x)
+\mathbf{\lambda_i} = f^* (x_i)
 $$

 Here $x$ is $(r, m)$, a point on the grid and $f(x)$ is a Gaussian Process:

 $$
-f(x) ~ GP(m(x), k(x, x'))\\
+f(x) \sim GP(m(x), k(x, x'))\\
 f^* (x) = f(x) | y
 $$

-(Sorry about the loose notation; I've never been very good at formal mathy write-ups).
+(Sorry about the loose notation).

 Here's the model in pymc3: